 So look out for a local tai chi class in your area and give it a try.

-These classes are fun and social experiences and can be a great way of meeting new friends.
+As these classes are fun and social experiences and can be a great way of meeting new friends.

 They are also often done outside in parks, so you get the added benefit of getting out into the fresh air too.